 Harmony was performed by the Keel Men and included ‘’The Lodge of St Mary’s’’ (sung to the tune The Bells of St Mary’s).
 Words by Bro.
 L.M.J.R.
 Parker, SD of the Lodge.
 The History of the Lodge was presented, at the request of the Brethren, by Bro.
 Clayton Welsh, PAGDC, PPJGW, Master in 1942.

-The text below was taken from the 50th Anniversary Celebration held on Friday, Bro.
+The text below was taken from the 50th Anniversary Celebration held on Friday, 2nd of March 2002.
+The Worshipful Master was Bro.
 Paul Sutton, Master.
 In attendance were a full deputation of Provincial Officers led by the RW Bro Dr Alan Martin Davison; accompanied by the Deputy Provincial Grand Master VWBro Charles Sheldon Marshall PGSWDB; The Assistant Provincial Grand Masters W.Bro Derek Richmond PSGD; WBro.
 Norman Eric Heaviside PSGD, WBro.
 Raymond Norman Dinning PSGD and WBro.
 Colin Eric Penna PSGD, and the many Officers of Provincial Grand Lodge of Durham present and past.
 No harmony was performed.
 The History of the Lodge was presented, at the request of the Brethren, by Bro.
 Charles Norman Fawcett, PM, PPJGD, Master in 1974.

 The following text was delivered by Bro Fawcett …